jsgoyette/gemini/README.md

 # gemini-api for golang
-Utility types and methods for making API requests to the Gemini bitcoin exchange
+Utility types and methods to facilitate the use of the Gemini bitcoin exchange REST API

-**Note**: This is a work in progress.
-Please feel free to contribute if you use this package and run into issues.
+**Note**: Please feel free to contribute if you use this package and run into issues.

 ## Usage